mvarrieur/yankee-trail/src/pages/index.md

   unforgettable experience. "
 intro:
   blurbs:
-    - image: /img/sign.jpg
+    - image: /img/img_1639.jpg
       text: >
-        Our Breakfast Restaurant is currently under renovation and will hopefully open soon.
-We are busy planning our breakfast menu and anticipate providing our guests a delicious hot meal to enjoy before beginning each day's adventure!
-Selections will include your basic omelettes, pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
+        Our Breakfast Restaurant is completely remodeled and opening Friday, Jun 25th!
+Our menu is planned and we look forward to providing our guests and the local community with a delicious hot meal to enjoy before beginning each day's adventure!
+Selections include your basic omelettes, pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
+Weekend specials also offered!
          Mmm....
     - image: /img/fullroom.jpg
       text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities.